-Part I is something every public speaker should have - a speaking request intake form.
-If you do, use this list to see if you have everything.
+Part III is something every public speaker should have - a Speaking Request Intake Form.
+If you already have your own, use this list to see if you have everything.

-If not, you can make your own form using the 8 areas I have identified for intake that will help you shine as a speaker.
-Be sure to gather this information (ask the host/organizer) when you receive your request to speak (or you can download a free checklist and customize it):
+If you don't have one, you can make your own form using the 8 areas I have identified for intake that will help you shine as a speaker.
+Be sure to gather this information (ask the host/organizer) when you receive your request to speak.

 Event Host Info